 The Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI) defines sukuk as “certificates of equal value representing common shares in ownership of tangible assets, usufruct and services or (in the ownership of) the assets of a particular project or a specific investment activity.”

 The sukuk has swiftly emerged as an alternative financing mode for sovereigns and corporates alike (regardless of faith) and is now popularly termed the flagship instrument of the Non interest Finance industry

 The FGN’s sukuk issuance is the first attempt by the FG to raise funds through the non interest capital market.
 The sukuk issue is targeted at infrastructure development and financial inclusion

-This offer is the culmination of several years of pioneering efforts by financial service regulators – the Central Bank of Nigeria, the Securities and Exchange Commission, the Federal Inland Revenue Service, the National Insurance Commission and the National Pension Commission to the sukuk offer will be deployed to the construction of twenty six major federal roads and bridges across Nigeria’s six geopolitical zones.
-Information on the use of proceeds is provided in greater detail in the prospectus (coming soon…)
+This offer is the culmination of several years of pioneering efforts by financial service regulators – the Central Bank of Nigeria, the Securities and Exchange Commission, the Federal Inland Revenue Service, the National Insurance Commission and the National Pension Commission.
+The sukuk offer will be deployed to the construction of twenty five major federal roads and bridges across Nigeria’s six geopolitical zones.
+Information on the use of proceeds is provided in greater detail in the prospectus